The Watcher

 I took my hat off and looked up at Gregory whose new coat flapped in the warm summer breeze.

-“Gregory,” I said, shy like, as if I were a child addressing my father when I had done something wrong.
-“If it’s alright with you, I’d like to go on to the university, become a writer.
+“Gregory,” I said, shy like,“If it’s alright with you, I’d like to become a writer.
 I’d like to be published.
+I’d like to be read by all sorts of folks.
 Would that be alright with you?”

 His wide-brimmed hat appeared to us to tip downward, as if he had nodded.
 Caleb and Hannah whooped and hollered and pat me on the back and I stood there silent and happy.
 I was overcome with emotion at Gregory allowing me to live out my dream.
 I nodded back, put my hat on and told him thank you.